 Level 1 (B1) is the level recommended for students entering 9th grade.
 The exam is easier and gives the students a taste of what is to come.
 For students re-enrolling in a DELF DALF class, the teacher reserves the right to make a recommendation as to what level to register for, depending on the grade obtained at the exam.
 A student passing the B2 with 80 percent or below will most likely not be ready for the C1 six months later.
 Similarly, teachers will evaluate which exam a student should sit for.
 These classes are demanding in terms of attendance and work during class.
 Homework will be requested outside of class, especially as students get into the higher levels (B2-C2).
 Sporadic attendance and lack of personal work will hinder a student’s success on the exam.

 Classes meet for 90 minutes with no break.
 All classes and exams take place at the Gilkey International Middle School.

 The cost for each class is $800 for the entire year, which includes a $20 credit card processing fee.
+The C1-C2 levels have semester options, which are $400 and includes a $10 credit card fee.
 If you wish to avoid this fee, you may choose the cash or check payment option when registering.
-Classes will begin on September 10th, 2018.
+Classes are scheduled to begin on September 8th, 2020.
 For more information, contact Emmanuelle Burk.